Embrace seasonal ingredients and have some fun too, with Philippa Davis' gin, tonic and elderflower sorbet

 For more elderflower inspiration, try our elderflower and vanilla madeleines.
-They are best packaged up for a picnic, but if the temptation gets too much, they are delicious straight from the oven.
-Or our gooseberry, lime and elderflower travel cakes are inspired by the French idea of taking an edible gift to a party or picnic.
+They make an excellent treat packaged up for a friend.
+But if the temptation gets too much, they are best enjoyed straight from the oven.
+Or there are few better homemade treats than elderflower cordial – follow our best elderflower cordial recipe for the perfect summer refreshment.

 Or if it is the boozy sorbet that tempts you, we have one that is deliciously naughty.
 Our blood orange, cardamom and tequila sorbet is best served supremely chilled with a final, generous dash of tequila.